 It is not that we will not ever dress formally or visit live shows again; it is just that the frequency will be lower than what it was before.
 And businesses that have been built on scale economics, have to reinvent and/or restructure themselves.
 The bankruptcy filings by Cirque and Brooks appear to be an attempt at the latter.

-Think about product categories or brands that we frequently used prior to the lockdown but haven’t connected for over four months.
+Think about product categories or brands that we frequently used prior to the lockdown but haven’t connected for several months during the lockdowns.
 They face the same risk of behaviour change that fatally hit Cirque du Soleil and Brooks Brothers.
 A Black Swan hitting Blue Ocean strategies.

-In my case it is Watches, Hotels, Airlines, Formal Clothes/Shoes, Bags, Taxis, Cinema, Shopping Malls, etc. that have seen almost zero use by me.
+In my case, it was Watches, Hotels, Airlines, Formal Clothes/Shoes, Bags, Taxis, Cinema, Shopping Malls, etc. that saw almost zero use by me.
 Which of these would see quick recovery and which would continue to face “demand zero”?
 And what can these companies do to reinvent themselves, before they are forced to restructure?
-Do share this article with your comments.